 A consulting operation that's been tied to allegedly illegal campaign tactics by the RNC in Nevada and Montana is running the gun group's get-out-the-vote effort in at least 16 states.

 Bang for the Buck39 Stories

-The National Rifle Association is one of the top spenders in American politics.
-We’re investigating how its money influences elections.
+The National Rifle Association is one of the most powerful special interest groups in America.
+We’re investigating how it spends its money.

 Documents show that the NRA's new anti-Biden ad emerged from the same web of firms involved in potentially illegal coordination in 2016 races.